• Skip to primary navigation

 • This brine works for a whole turkey or a spatchcocked turkey.
 Be sure it’s a raw turkey (thawed) first.
 You can cut the recipe in half for a turkey breast.

-• A brined turkey is the best way to achieve juicy meat for any roasted, grilled, or smoked turkey.
+• A brined turkey is the best way to achieve juicy meat for any roasted, grilled, or smoked turkey, and crispy skin.

 • Kosher salt is one of the key ingredients to have on hand.